HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

   )
 }}

-While the high volume of requests is encouraging, these can often be dominated by [third-party](./third-party) requests and services like Google Analytics, fonts or advertisements.
+Whilst the high volume of requests is encouraging, these can often be dominated by [third-party](./third-party) requests and services like Google Analytics, fonts or advertisements.
 Websites themselves can lag, but again we see encouraging use with between 73% and 77% of sites now being served over HTTPS.

 {{ figure_markup(
   image="security-https-usage-by-site.png",